thekeytechnology/tk-sso/README.md

 - **External Server Operations:** The plugin delegates login, registration, and logout processes to an external server Identity Provider: [https://identity.infectopharm.com/](https://identity.infectopharm.com/).

+## Version 3.0.0

+**Release Notes:**

+### Changes in this Version:

+- **Dynamic API Endpoint Configuration:** Enhanced the `createUrl` function to dynamically append the appropriate API endpoint ('/login' or '/logout') based on the action parameter.
+- **Introduction of cleanupUrl Function:** Added a new private function `cleanupUrl` to the `createUrl` method.
+This function sanitizes the URL by removing specific query parameters such as 'loggedOut', 'accountId', and 'refreshToken'.
+This enhancement ensures cleaner URLs that facilitate more reliable re-login or logout operations.
+- **Adjusted Domain Cookie Switch Logic:** The order of cases in the `getDomain` switch statement has been optimized to ensure cookies are set correctly for each associated domain.
+This precise ordering enhances session management and maintains consistent user states across our various platforms.
+- **Version Update:** Updated the versioning scheme from a numerical format to Semantic Versioning (MAJOR.MINOR.PATCH), indicating major, minor, and patch levels for clearer version management.

+### Breaking Changes:

+- **Mandatory '/login' Suffix:** The addition of the '/login' suffix is now mandatory for the login API endpoint.
+This change requires the identity system to be configured accordingly to recognize and process this new URL structure.
+Failure to update the identity system to accommodate this change will result in login failures.

 ## Version 90

 **Release Notes:**